 4. Instant Brand Recognition

-Starting from scratch can be tough but franchises give investors a head start with established names, built-in marketing, and a loyal customer base.
+Starting from scratch can be difficult, but franchises give investors a head start with established names, built-in marketing, and a loyal customer base.
 This helps build credibility with customers and immigration officials.

 5. Long-term Growth and Visa Renewals